 - When writing an Investigator Protocol, always keep an electronic copy.
-You will need to modify this copy when making changes to the Investigator Protocol. - If you believe your activity may not be Human Research, contact the IRB Office prior to developing your Investigator Protocol. - Note that, depending on the nature of your research, certain sections of the template may not be applicable to your Investigator Protocol.
-Indicate this if appropriate. - You may not involve any individuals who are members of the following populations as subjects in your research. - o Adults unable to consent - Neonates - o Pregnant women - Prisoners
+You will need to modify this copy (using track changes) when making changes to the Investigator Protocol. - If you believe your activity may not be Human Subjects Research, contact the IRB Office prior to developing your Investigator Protocol. - Note that, depending on the nature of your research, certain sections of the template may not be applicable to your Investigator Protocol.
+Indicate this if appropriate. - You may not involve prisoners as subjects in your research without specific review and approval from the IRB.
+Please contact Pearl IRB for more information.